shauninman/MinUI-Legacy-Trimui-Model-S/readme.md

 ## About paks

-MinUI uses paks.
+MinUI applications, programs, or executables are called "paks".
 A pak is just a folder with the pak extension containing a launch script.
 It may also contain an executable and resources required by that executable.

 When you open a rom from a console folder in Roms, MinUI runs the launch script in the corresponding pak in the Emus folder.
 For example, when you open /Roms/Game Boy/Tetris.gb, MinUI runs /Emus/Game Boy.pak/launch.sh which in turn launches /Emus/Game Boy.pak/gambatte-dms.
 You can rename the consoles in the Roms folder freely _but you must also rename the corresponding pak in the Emus folder._